Specialist surgical services

-The Panch Day Surgery Centre team wants to not only meet, but to exceed the expectations of our patients, their families and our surgeons.
+The Panch Day Surgery Centre team wants to not only meet but exceed the expectations of our patients, their families and our surgeons.

 Panch Day Surgery Centre is licensed with VIC Health.

-We are also accredited to ISO 9001 Quality Management Standards and the National Safety and Quality Health Service (NSQHS) Standards.
+We are also accredited to the National Safety and Quality Health Service (NSQHS) Standards.

 Accreditation to these standards involves:

-- Compliance with the relevant Australian and professional standards, legislations and regulations
+- Compliance with professional standards, relevant Australian legislations, regulations and law

-- Staff education and training in patient-centred care.
+- Ongoing education and development of staff in providing high-quality patient care.